Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, here's what the detective says.

-All right, Maddox.
+All right, Maddoch.

-Where'd you get the idea of paying early investors with money from late investors?
+Where did you get the idea of paying early investors with money from late investors?

-And he says, from the Social Security System.
+And he says, from the Social Security system.

 Well, he's right.